When’s the best time to sell a house?

 - Keep talking

 Communication is key when buying or selling a property.
 Little misunderstandings or a lack of contact can lead to tension that can jeopardise a sale, so it’s important to keep talking at every step.
 Make sure you keep the estate agent updated on how any mortgage application is progressing and any other updates from your solicitor, so they can update the seller.
-In a competitive market it is especially important that your seller knows you are motivated and doing your best to complete at their earliest convenience.

 Find out more about: